The Gap

 We have now described three foundations.
 Purpose as daily practice (Episode 7).
 Learning as play (Episode 8).
 Application as embodiment — this episode, where knowledge crosses the gap from theory to skill through deliberate practice, apprenticeship, and the honest measurement that keeps naive repetition from masquerading as growth.

-For now, the invitation is specific.
-Identify one thing you know intellectually but cannot yet do reliably.
-One skill that lives in your head but not in your hands.
+The invitation is specific.
+Identify one thing known intellectually but not yet doable reliably.
+One skill that lives in the head but not in the hands.
 Map it to the Genius cycle.
-Current: what can you actually do today, honestly?
-Desired: what specific, measurable capability do you want?
-Actions: what deliberate practice — targeted, feedback-rich, focused on your weakest point — will close the gap?
-Results: how will you know it worked?
+Current: what can actually be done today, honestly?
+Desired: what specific, measurable capability is the target?
+Actions: what deliberate practice — targeted, feedback-rich, focused on the weakest point — will close the gap?
+Results: how will success be verified?

 Then practice.
 Sixty to ninety minutes.
 Rest.
 Sleep on it — Walker's research at UC Berkeley shows motor skill memory consolidates during sleep, improving 20-30% after rest following practice.